mmore500/waves/blog/_posts/aria-lanea-blog.md

 ### Catch2
 We used a testing framework called Catch2 to test MABE2.
 Catch2 is an easy to use C++ unit testing framework.
 You can check out more of Catch2 in their [github](https://github.com/catchorg/Catch2).
 When writing out tests for MABE2, we relied heavily on Catch2's assertion macros, which you can find [here](https://github.com/catchorg/Catch2/blob/devel/docs/assertions.md#top).

-#### Best Practices in CATCH2
-??????

 ### Testing MABE2
 #### Words of Wisdom
-Throughout our testing journey, we have come to learn a lot about both the testing process and the intricacies of writing tests.
-We thought we would share a couple of tips and tricks we learned from tackling testing this summer.
+Throughout our testing journey, we have come to learn a lot about the intricacies of writing tests.
+We thought we would share a couple of tips and tricks we learned from tackling testing this summer!

+1. Creating new Test Files: Test files can have large boiler plates (setup before the actual code is written, lots of `#include`s and `#define`s) which can make setting up a new testing file tricky to get right.
+We found that the easiest way to get the boiler plate right was to simply copy a preexisting test file and "rip out its guts" and replace it with new test code.
+When doing this you must rename or replace anything specific to the previous test file.
+When including the file to test, do not `#include` any of its dependencies because they should be included in that file.

-1. When you first open up a file that you're going to test, it's okay not to understand everything that you see!
-Take a breath, read any documentation at the top of the file, and chose something that looks simple to start with (like a constructor!).
-Even if you don't end up testing that specific thing, it will give you confidence to approach the rest of the file.
+2. Deciding what to Test: When you first open up a file that you're going to test, it's okay not to understand everything that you see!
+Take a breath, read any documentation at the top of the file.
+Start with things that you understand or something chose something that looks simple to start with (like a constructor!).
+As you work through their implementation, you will get more familiar with the code.

-2. You don't need to understand how everything in the file works to start writing tests!
-Start with things that you understand, and as you work through their implementation, you will get more familiar with the code.
-3. On the other hand, if you are struggling to understand what a specific chunk of code is doing, don't be afraid to reach out and ask for help!
-It's better that you write useful tests after asking for help rather than writing tests that ultimately end up being useless because you understood the file wrong.
+Also keep in mind that if you are struggling to understand what a specific chunk of code is doing, reach out and ask for help!
+It's better to write useful tests after asking for help rather than writing tests that are inappropriate for the file because you misunderstood the code.

-4. Know that one of the hardest parts of testing is just getting started.
-Once you get your testing file up and running with a non-trivial test, you've passed the first hurdle, and the rest of the testing should go flow easier.
+3. Getting the First Test to Pass: Setting up a test file and understanding the code that you are to test can be difficult and time consuming.
+You'll probably get a lot of errors before you're able to get an actual test to pass.
+But don't give up!
+Once you get that first test to pass the others are much easier to write since you'll most likely understand the code to be tested much better by that point.

 #### MABE2 Specific Advice